 SHADE, SHADE, SHADE!

 Right now the forecast is for upper 80s and into the 90s during the day!
 Fortunately, the lake is right there and a great place to cool off.
 And the schedule has created a little window of lake-time-opportunity.
 Don’t forget to bring some kind of water shoes, you’ll need them for getting in and out of the lake.
-If you have some big industrial-type fans (the quieter the better), please bring them as we can use them to, at least, help keep the ramadas cool.
+If you have some big industrial-type fans (the quieter the better), please bring them as we can use them to, at least, help keep the ramadas cool, if we need to.